ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 - **Clear Section Headings**.
 Make sure section titles clearly indicate their content.
 Just like a candy store displays its products openly, avoid vague titles and opt for ones that clearly reveal the content.
 This is also helpful for better display of search results.
 - **Use B2 Level English**.
 This ensures the material is comprehensible to those who are not native English speakers.

-## Common phrases
+## Common Phrases

-- "binding a value to a name" ~ declaring a variable
+- "Binding a value to a name" = declaring a variable
-- `'a` is a type parameter called "alpha" - it is not a _type variable_ (because the term variable is a forbidden word)
+- `'a` is a type parameter called "alpha."
+It is not a _type variable_ (because the term _variable_ is a forbidden word).
-- pass a function as a value to another function as a parameter - not a "function value"
+- Pass a function as a value to another function as a parameter - not a "function value"

-## Things to avoid
+## Things to Avoid

-1. don't use the same letter for different things, i.e. when talking about a type parameter `'a`, don't have a name `a` nearby
+1. Don't use the same letter for different things, i.e,. when talking about a type parameter `'a`, don't have a name `a` nearby.
+In fact, since `a` can easily be confused with `'a` (alpha), start with `f` when using letters as parameters.
-1. never use the term "variable", instead
+1. Never use the term "variable," instead
-    a. names and values (binding = a value is bound to a name)
+    a.
+Names and values (binding = a value is bound to a name)
-    b. type parameter
+    b.
+Type parameter
-1. Use “parameter” and “argument” appropriately
+1. Use “parameter” and “argument” appropriately.
 1. Don't use math, computer science, or programming language theory terminology without reason and explanation.